s-sohani/knowledge/DataLake/Swift.md

 ### Partitions
 Swift uses a modified consistent hashing ring to store data uniformly across a cluster and ensure quick availability for requests.
 Hashing determines data locations, with each storage location’s hash value mapping to a partition.
 The hashing ring is divided into uniform-sized partitions assigned to drives in the cluster.
 This method is conceptually simple, with each partition represented as a directory on a disk with a corresponding hash table.
+### Durability
+Swift ensures durability and resilience through the use of replicas or erasure codes.
+Typically, a replica count of three is chosen, spreading partitions across the cluster and different datacenters or regions.
+When a drive fails, replication processes push missing data to designated handoff locations.
+The likelihood of all replicas failing before data is moved is very small, making Swift durable.
+Proxy server processes locate data by finding the replicated partitions that contain copies of the data.
+### The Rings
+Swift's ring data structure for storage includes a modified consistent hashing ring with partition shift values.
+Each ring contains a devices list detailing all added drives with their ID, zone, weight, IP, port, and name.
+Additionally, the devices lookup table maps replicas to partitions across the cluster, typically organized as three rows by thousands of columns.
+During ring construction, Swift calculates optimal drive placements based on weights and ensures unique distribution.
+For data retrieval, the proxy server calculates a hash value, maps it to a partition, and uses the lookup table to locate replicas across drives, ensuring redundancy and availability.